-Learn about and stay abreast of SoTL's key issues and current discussions through the SoTL Foundations Program for Graduate Students or the SoTL Journal Club for faculty and staff, or apply for Seeding SoTL funds to lay the groundwork for doing SoTL.
+Learn about and stay abreast of SoTL's key issues and current discussions through the SoTL Journal Club for faculty and staff, the SoTL Series of mini-workshops, the SoTL Foundations Program for Graduate Students or Postdocs--or apply for Seeding SoTL funds to lay the groundwork for doing SoTL.

 SoTL Journal Club

 The Scholarship of Teaching and Learning (SoTL) Journal club provides regular, informal gatherings for faculty and staff where, after reading a shared article or two, participants discuss the reading.
 Come occasionally or regularly or once.
 The readings will be posted a few weeks before each session in the links below.

 The Scholarship of Teaching and Learning (SoTL) Series is a collection of one-hour monthly sessions designed to provide current and prospective SoTL researchers resources and support throughout the life of their project.
 Beginning September 2017, each session highlights key stages, decisions, or concepts within the specific context of SoTL research.
 Fall 2017 sessions are:

 - "The SoTL Series: Getting Started," September 21

 - "The SoTL Series: Partnering with Students," October 4

 - "The SoTL Series: Ethics in the Scholarship of Teaching and Learning," November 8